 Those of us who share our lives with non-human animals know the joy these friendships bring us.
-To create a home in which several species live together peaceably is to set up a mini-utopia, where humans respect rather than exploit the other inhabitants.
+To create a home where several species live together peaceably is to set up a mini-utopia where humans respect rather than exploit the other inhabitants.
 It’s also a lot of fun.

-In previous issues we have described friendships between rabbits and cats and guinea pigs (HRJ vol. 1, no. 7).
+In previous [articles] we have described friendships between rabbits and cats.
 We now approach the rabbit-canine interface, with equal measures of optimism and caution.

 FAMILIARITY BREEDS CONTENTMENT

 These guidelines are designed to allow Thumper and Fido to get accustomed to each other in a safe, positive environment.
 Because each situation is determined by the individual personalities involved, no single “right way” exists.
 As a general rule, it is better to go too slowly and succeed than to rush things and risk disaster.
-The initial introduction can be done in several ways.
-If the rabbit is skittish and/or the dog is rambunctious, have the rabbit in her cage and the dog on-leash.
-Most rabbits feel more confident in the safe haven of their familiar territory.
-A rabbit who would run from a dog if she were uncaged will often come right up and stiff through the cage.
+Most rabbits feel more confident in the safe haven of their familiar territory[with the dog caged.]
+A rabbit who would run from a dog if [the dog] were uncaged will often come right up and stiff through the cage.

 Encourage and praise all gentle, investigative behavior: “good dog, that’s gentle, what a good gentle dog you are.”
 Fido is learning to associate the word “gentle” with quiet, friendly interest, and he is getting praised for it.
 You can use the word “gentle” later on, as a reminder to him if he starts to get rowdy.
 You are teaching him “yes,” which is a much more important learning tool than “no.”